Ruth Clare

 About Ruth Clare

-She loves unpacking and simplifying the complex psychology and biology that drives human behaviour, sharing practical self-development tools and mental health strategies, and wrapping concepts around personal stories to make them more engaging, accessible and entertaining.
+As both a qualified scientist and UX copywriter, she loves unpacking and simplifying the complex psychology and biology that drives human behaviour, sharing practical self-development tools and mental health strategies, and wrapping concepts around personal stories to make them more engaging, accessible and entertaining.

-Ruth's rare willingness to be vulnerable, open and honest, combined with the wisdom she has gained both from her first-hand experience overcoming adversity and her decades of research have connected with audiences all over the globe.
+Ruth's rare willingness to be vulnerable, open and honest, combined with the wisdom she has gained both from her first-hand experience overcoming adversity, and her decades of research, have connected with audiences all over the globe.
 Her online talks have attracted hundreds of thousands of views, and her writing has been published worldwide.
+Ruth has appeared on literary panels such as the Brisbane Writer's Festival and Emerging Writer's Festival and has been a guest on Conversations with Richard Fidler, as well as many other radio shows and podcasts.

 Understanding what makes people tick is my lifelong obsession